secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - [ ] TODO Write Introduction
   - [ ] Mention Goals: yearly published secure configuration recommendations that can be used per default from cryptography libraries
   - [ ] Mention target group ((1) developers who are not experts but still need to implement cryptography functionality.
 (2) Cryptography library developers that should integrate SCC to provide secure defaults)
-  - [ ] TODO mention TLS Cipher suites: https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-4
+  - [ ] TODO mention and describe [TLS Cipher suites](https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-4)
   - [ ] TODO mention why the Recommended Column is not enough
 - [ ] TODO Mention/Refer to how many input parameters (5 to 8 in addition to the password itself) [The memory-hard Argon2 password hash and proof-of-work function](https://tools.ietf.org/html/draft-irtf-cfrg-argon2-10#section-3.1) has.
 - [ ] TODO integrate "Guidelines for Cryptographic Algorithm Agility and Selecting Mandatory-to-Implement Algorithms" BCP 201 {{?RFC7696}}.
 - [ ] TODO integrate "Algorithm Agility Procedure for the Resource Public Key Infrastructure (RPKI)" BCP 182 {{?RFC6916}}.
 - [ ] TODO Mention/Refer to "CBOR Object Signing and Encryption (COSE)" {{-COSE}}
-  - see defined Algorithms/Parameters etc at the IANA registry: https://www.iana.org/assignments/cose/cose.xhtml
+  - see defined Algorithms/Parameters etc. at the [IANA registry for COSE](https://www.iana.org/assignments/cose/cose.xhtml)
-  - E.G. There is an entry for the Advanced Encryption Standard with key size, mode and tag length: A256GCM;3;AES-GCM mode w/ 256-bit key, 128-bit tag;
+  - e.g. There is an entry for the Advanced Encryption Standard with key size, mode and tag length: A256GCM;3;AES-GCM mode w/ 256-bit key, 128-bit tag;
 - [ ] TODO Mention/Refer to "The JavaScript Object Notation (JSON) Data Interchange Format" {{!RFC8259}}
-- [ ] TODO Mention/Refer to " Data Structure for the Security Suitability of Cryptographic Algorithms (DSSC)" {{?RFC5698}}
+- [ ] TODO Mention/Refer to "Data Structure for the Security Suitability of Cryptographic Algorithms (DSSC)" {{?RFC5698}}

 ## Motivation